 These water sandals actually feature a relaxed fit, so you will have a little more room around your feet.
 And no worries – you can tighten the straps in order to ensure that the sandals are not too loose.
 The wider construction is also great because it means even people with slightly wider feet will be able to wear these – pretty useful considering that Crocs only offers these in the standard width.

 Another thing I have to mention is that the footbed of these sandals is textured, in addition to being comfortable and supportive.
-So, not only will you feel super confident in your every step, but you also won’t have to worry about your feet slipping out of your sandals when walking in water.
+So, not only will you feel super confident in your every step, but you also won’t have to worry about your feet slipping out of your sandals when walking in the water.

 Chaco is another brand that’s known for making some really good sporty sandals.
 Their footwear is always top of the line, and they have a great range of sandals – from some really rugged options for demanding hikes, to excellent water sandals like the ZX2.

 The thing that Chaco is best known for is its toe strap.
 They always give you the option of toe strap or no strap with every model of their sandals, but I think that with water shoes specifically, you will really benefit from that extra protection.